 Just before I leave the road, 2 artists offer me cold water, cheese crackers and Godiva chocolates.
-This is very welcomed since I’m almost out of water and would otherwise have to filter more.
-These sweet ladies, Pat and Elizabeth, tell me that there is a Swedish hiker just a few hours ahead.
+This is very welcomed since I’m almost out of water and would otherwise have to filter more at the next cow trough.
+These sweet ladies, Pat and Elizabeth, tell me that there’s a Swedish hiker just a few hours ahead.
 Oh good, I think, someone to catch.
 I thank them for their kindness, cross the river on a bridge, and begin a singletrack trail on the official CDT.

 This trail winds up a broad canyon to a stream, crossing it many times.
 I see the tracks of several in front of me, including the very fresh Altra Lone Peaks of the guy just ahead.
-It’s reassuring that one, I’m on the right trail and two, there are others out here.
+It’s reassuring that 1, I’m on the right trail and 2, there are others out here.
 I’m very comfortable on my own but it’s an adjustment, even still.
-I hiked the whole basin alone and I know I’ll be fine on this similar-in-lenght stretch.
+I hiked the whole basin alone and I know I’ll be fine on this similar-in-length stretch.

 I climb about 1,000′ to the top of a mesa, then walk a jeep road for awhile.
 I hear elk calling very close but don’t see them.
 I see lots of cows instead.
 There are meadows and dense forests at the top and it’s cooler.
 I miss a junction from the road and walk about half a mile off trail.
 I find another jeep trail to reconnect but in the process, bypass the last water source in 12 miles.
 Oops.